 In the previous example, when the Refiner began listing reasons why the team’s idea might not work, his behavioral style could have influenced a certain lack of consideration for how he might be coming across to the rest of his team.
 In his mind, he is simply trying to ensure that the project will work after establishing all potential problems.
 He is focused on the idea, not on his relationship with the other members of his team.

-It could be that our Refiner has a strongly-inclined “D” or “C” style in the DiSC Personality model.
-These are the two styles who are more logic-focused than people-focused.
+It could be that our Refiner has a strongly-inclined “D-Personality Type” or “C-Personality Type” on the DiSC Personality model.
+These are the two styles that are more logic-focused than people-focused.
 They tend to be objective, questioning, and skeptical.

-Our Creator and Advancer, on the other hand, may have strongly inclined “i” or “S” styles.
-These two styles really crave that personal touch and value friendly relationships.
+Our Creator and Advancer, on the other hand, may have strongly inclined “i-Personality Type” or “S-Personality Type“.
+These two styles crave that personal touch and value friendly relationships.
 If the Creator and Advancer don’t recognize the differences in their behavior style as compared to the Refiner, they might feel attacked.
 If they feel attacked, they could mentally withdraw from the project, robbing the team of their talents and fresh insights.

 DiSC (or MBTI) provides a way to identify and call attention to these differences in behavior.
 It allows the team to keep projects moving forward without getting bogged down in poor communication, distrust, and resentment.